-‘General Hospital’ Spoilers: Contract Actor’s Shocking Exit By Year End – Who’s Leaving And Why
+‘General Hospital’ Spoilers: Contract Actor’s Shocking Exit By Year End — Who’s Leaving And Why

 General Hospital spoilers from a blind item reveal that a contract actor at GH will exit by Christmas.
 The details of the blind item are as follows.
 First, it is the actor’s choice to leave the ABC soap and not a firing.
 Second, it is an actor, not an actress, leaving the show.
-Third, the exit will be timed to take place after GH shuts down for the holidays which allows for his scenes to continue airing into January 2018.
+Third, the exit will be timed to take place after GH shuts down for the holidays, which allows for his scenes to continue airing into January 2018.
 But who is it and why are they leaving?
 Let’s take a look.

 Billy Miller just inked a new deal – Burton’s a lock too